 How Fast Do You Need to Go?

-As we discussed last week, investing during your retirement years is drastically different than during your ‘working’ years when your spending needs were supported by income from work.
+As we discussed in a recent article, investing during your retirement years is drastically different than during your ‘working’ years when your spending needs were supported by income from work.

 It all starts with knowing the rate of return you must earn in order to have your retirement savings provide the lifestyle you want without running out of money.

 Once you’ve calculated the rate of return you must earn, the next question that we ask in developing The Relaxing Retirement Equation™ is where do you position your investments to produce that long term rate of return that you need while experiencing less volatility and paying less taxes to the government?

 To help you determine the correct answer for yourself, there are four principles and guidelines I’d recommend for you.

 Last week, we tackled the first one.
 Today, let’s tackle #2.

 If you take an objective step back and observe all of the advertisements for different investments, and you listen to all the arguments on money related talk shows like CNBC’s Squawk Box, you’ll notice that there is a mountain of conflicting recommendations out there.

 Why do you think this is the case?

 The reason is that almost all investments have merit for somebody.
 Because of this, an argument can be made in favor of any investment.